Skip to content

 Access levels

 Realtime access is membership-scoped: every WebSocket connection (both the Yjs collaboration fabric and the application event channel) requires a short-lived, HMAC-signed scope token that is only issued to members of the project.
-The token is bound to your signed-in identity, covers exactly the sprint/project you requested, and expires after ten minutes — connections are transparently refreshed while you remain a member.
+The token is bound to your signed-in identity, covers exactly the intent/project you requested, and expires after ten minutes — connections are transparently refreshed while you remain a member.

 Role (project graph) Can connect & edit Can post in discussions Can redact discussion messages